Cats

 Where cats frequent gardens you will likely notice one or more of the following:

 • Holes are scraped in flower and vegetable beds to bury excrement but sometimes it is deposited on lawns or paths.
-It should not be confused with fox dung which is often contains berries and left in prominent positions
+It should not be confused with fox dung which often contains berries and is left in prominent positions

 • Tomcats scent-mark their territories by spraying urine, which can scorch foliage